Lehi (Lohamei Herut Yisrael)

 Prisant was renowned as a fighter and a commander.
 It was said of this charismatic young woman, who led armed actions in Jerusalem, that she was a born commander.
 Those under her command worshipped her and unquestioningly followed her orders.
 As “Ehud” relates: “I was placed in a squad commanded by Arielah, with Arielah in the lead, and myself as her second-in-command.
 I realized that she was quite familiar with the territory, and she unhesitatingly led the force in the dark.
 I noticed that all the men held Arielah in great esteem, the likes of which I did not witness towards other commanders.”

-“Arielah” was killed in a tragic accident that occurred in the weapons depot of Lehi’s Dror Camp in Jerusalem’s Talbiyyeh neighborhood.
-On July 25, 1948 a detonator accidentally exploded, killing five people, including “Arielah.”
+“Arielah” was killed in an accident in July 1948 that occurred in the weapons depot of Lehi’s Dror Camp in Jerusalem’s Talbiyyeh neighborhood.
+A detonator exploded, killing five people, including “Arielah.”

 During the first years of their incarceration, the veteran women prisoners felt abandoned, since the Lehi Central Committee did not maintain ongoing contact with them, but contact with the prisoners improved as time passed.

-When the British came to search in the attic apartment of Tovah Savorai (b.
-1915 in Warsaw) in Tel Aviv, she was already the mother of a little girl.
+When the British came to search in the attic apartment of Tovah Savorai in Tel Aviv, she was already the mother of a little girl.
 They found Stern hiding in the apartment.
-There was a one thousand pound sterling reward for anyone who would turn him in, dead or alive.
+There was a £1,000 reward for anyone who would turn him in, dead or alive.
 With great courage, she stood between Stern and the British officer who, with drawn pistol, threatened to shoot Stern.
 “You’ll have to shoot me first,” she said to the officer.
 Tovah was taken down from the apartment to the police van, and then a number of shots were heard and Tovah shouted, “They’ve killed Ya’ir!”
 Tovah Savorai spent over four years in the Bethlehem prison.

 While women constituted twenty percent of members, positions in the organization were not apportioned in accordance with this 1:5 ratio.
-There were no women in the Lehi Executive, High Command or Central Committee, nor did any write for the organization’s newspaper, thus retrospectively demonstrating the inequality in the underground organization.
+There were no women in the Lehi Executive, High Command, or Central Committee, nor did any write for the organization’s newspaper, thus retrospectively demonstrating the inequality in the underground organization.
 Nonetheless, there was a sense of equality that stemmed from the esteem in which the female comrades were held by their colleagues.
 Women fought to be included in the armed operations.
-Most women served as runners (as did men), provided first aid during operations, typed and pasted fliers, and were the cooks in courses.
+Most women served as runners, provided first aid during operations, typed and pasted fliers, and were the cooks in courses.

 The dangers they incurred because of these activities were the same as those faced by their male colleagues; a course in Ra’anannah, in November 1947, resulted in the deaths of three young women and two young men.
 Every activity and every operation entailed mortal danger for the sake of the same idea, the same ideal.
 This fact determined the egalitarian attitude within the organization, albeit without full equality in practice.